Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/tournament-gateway/entry.typ

 #tournament(..qual-data)

-//= Reflection
+= Reflection

+#grid(
+  columns: (1fr, 1fr),
+  gutter: 20pt,
+  pie-chart(
+    (value: 3, color: green, name: "wins"),
+    (value: 7, color: red, name: "losses"),
+  ),
+  [
-//Despite the fact that we didn't make it to eliminations this tournament was very
+    Despite the fact that we didn't make it to eliminations this tournament was very successful for us.
+We got to see first hand how high level strategy works, and were introduced to techniques like field starvation.

-//successful for us.
+    We also finally were paired with alliance partners who could score the other half of the AWP, and we were able to gauge its effectiveness.
+  ],
+)

-//== Strategic Performance
+== Strategic Performance

+The first thing we noticed was that many teams were running a field starvation strategy.

-//== Autonomous Performance
+== Autonomous Performance